If I don't have a permit, can I put a note on my dashboard?

 at the Paso Robles campus.
 Do I need a different permit for the Paso Robles campus?

 All parking permits can be purchased at either the San Luis Obispo or the Paso Robles Campus.
 Both types of permits are valid on either campus regardless of which campus it was purchased.

 I received a parking ticket but I disagree with the grounds on which it was given

 to me.
 How do I dispute the citation?

-You may appeal a parking citation at any time within 30 days of the date of the violation by completing a citation appeal form and returning it to the Campus Police on either campus.
+You may appeal a parking citation at any time within 30 days of the date of the violation by completing a citation appeal form and emailing it to, CCPD@cuesta.edu (Cuesta College Police Department Citation Appeal Form)

 I have more than one vehicle that I drive to campus.
 Do I have to pay full price

 Semester parking permits can be used on multiple vehicles as long as each vehicle is registered with the Campus Police.